nvidia-cosmos/cosmos-rl/docs/quickstart/installation.rst

 You can either build docker image from source or install dependencies inside your python env:

-🐳 Option 1: Build docker image from source:
+🐳 Option 1: Build docker image from source
 ::::::::::::::::::::::::::::::::::::::::::::

 .. code-block:: bash